Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Estate planning includes providing for one's care in the time of a medical emergency in both the short term and long term.
 This can be accomplished through a Power of Attorney and a Durable Health Care Power of Attorney.
 (See Alternatives to Adult Guardianships.)
 A well-drawn will and a well-prepared estate will save your family time, money, and a great deal of heartache.

-The Victim Impact Panel is held the second Tuesday of each month at the Athens-Clarke County Courthouse (325 E Washington St, Athens, GA) .
-It is located in State Court on the fifth floor.
+The Victim Impact Panel is held the second Tuesday of each month (unless otherwise indicated) at the Athens-Clarke County Courthouse (325 E Washington St, Athens, GA) .
+It is usually located in State Court on the fifth floor, follow the signs.
 Registration begins at 6:30 p.m. and the program begins promptly at 7:00 p.m. and lasts for approximately one hour.
 Picture ID is required.
 A $2.00 cash fee will apply at time of registration.

 Yes.
 Much of the information can be found on this website.
 However, if you can't find the information you are seeking, contact us through phone at 706-613-3795 or by email at firstname.lastname@example.org and we'll assist you with getting in touch with the right place.